Ardakacd/Cmpe150Python/README.md

-My homework as a freshman student.
+My homeworks as a freshman student.
 This is a work for my first Bogazıcı University year.